Brisbane Road

-Brisbane Road, originally known as Osborne Road, is a football stadium in Brisbane Road, Leyton, East London, England.
-It has been the home ground of Leyton Orient since 1937, before which it was the home of amateur football team Leyton F.C., who moved to the Hare and Hounds ground.
+Brisbane Road, currently known as the BetWright Stadium for sponsorship reasons and originally known as Osborne Road, is a football stadium in Leyton, east London, England.
+It has been the home ground of Leyton Orient since 1937, before which it was the home of amateur football team Leyton, who moved to the Hare and Hounds ground.
 Since 2022 it has also been home to Tottenham Hotspur Women.

-The highest attendance at the ground was 34,345 for the visit of West Ham United in the 1964 FA Cup.
+The highest attendance at the ground was 34,345 for the visit of West Ham United in an FA Cup fourth round tie on 25 January 1964.
 It has hosted a number of England U-16 and England women's team matches.
 It hosted the 2007–08 FA Women's Premier League Cup final.
 It was also home of the Tottenham Hotspur Reserves.
-In 2012 Brisbane Road hosted the final of the inaugural NextGen series, a competition for the academy sides of elite clubs.
+In 2012 it hosted the final of the inaugural NextGen series, a competition for the academy sides of elite clubs.